jhungerman/OM596CapstoneRep/ProcessNotes2.md

 - Remove record that is missing key information or 1 of the records if info matches
 - Change remaining card numbers to 1
 - Add variable concatenating Account number and card number
+- Remove records where Year Built is 0
+- Remove records where lot dimensions shows invalid data
+- Move lot dimensions to end
+- Scan for IRR and Missing.
+New variable LotType = "Normal," "Irregular," or "Missing"
+- Remove IRR from LotDimensions

 ## Sales Data Prep
 - Remove all Sales Data records where the sales price is 0